Chemical warfare: Sociopolitical climate

 There are many instances of the use of chemical weapons in battles documented in Greek and Roman historical texts; the earliest example was the deliberate poisoning of Kirrha's water supply with hellebore in the First Sacred War, Greece, about 590 BC.

 One of the earliest reactions to the use of chemical agents was from Rome.
 Struggling to defend themselves from the Roman legions, Germanic tribes poisoned the wells of their enemies, with Roman jurists having been recorded as declaring "armis bella non venenis geri", meaning "war is fought with weapons, not with poisons."
-Yet the Romans themselves resorted to poisoning wells of besieged cities in Anatolia in the 2nd century BCE.
+Yet the Romans themselves resorted to poisoning wells of besieged cities in Anatolia in the 2nd century BC.

 Before 1915 the use of poisonous chemicals in battle was typically the result of local initiative, and not the result of an active government chemical weapons program.
 There are many reports of the isolated use of chemical agents in individual battles or sieges, but there was no true tradition of their use outside of incendiaries and smoke.
 Despite this tendency, there have been several attempts to initiate large-scale implementation of poison gas in several wars, but with the notable exception of World War I, the responsible authorities generally rejected the proposals for ethical reasons or fears of retaliation.

 For example, in 1854 Lyon Playfair (later 1st Baron Playfair, GCB, PC, FRS (1818–1898), a British chemist, proposed using a cacodyl cyanide-filled artillery shell against enemy ships during the Crimean War.
 The British Ordnance Department rejected the proposal as "as bad a mode of warfare as poisoning the wells of the enemy."